North Lambton

 North Lambton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 36.9% of residents currently enrolled in formal education.
-This includes 15.3% in tertiary education, 8.6% in primary education, and 5.4% pursuing secondary education.
+Educational participation is high, with 36.9% currently enrolled in formal education, including 15.3% in tertiary, 8.6% in primary, and 5.4% in secondary education.

 Frequently Asked Questions - Education